pulsar-edit/pulsar-edit.github.io/blog-guide.md

   and should be located in the `blog/assets` directory.
 You may also use standard html `<img>` tags, particularly if you wish to control the displayed size of the image.
-- Create a PR to the repo and make it obvious it is a blog post.
+- Create a PR to the repo and make it obvious it is a blog post, by including [BLOG] in the title of your PR.
 Please don't submit it alongside any website changes.

 See [example post](./docs/blog/20221112-Daeraxa-ExamplePost.md) with everything